peranders/ojet-ws/README.md

 # Workshop: Web Component Development with Oracle JET

 The purpose of this script is to show how to put together a CRUD scenario in an Oracle JET application by means of Web Components.
-You'll start by setting up [JSON Server, which is a fake REST server](https://scotch.io/tutorials/json-server-as-a-fake-rest-api-in-frontend-development), next you'll set up an Oracle JET application that connects to it and displays its payload, and finally you'll use the Composite Component Architecture (CCA) to create a reusable Web Component for displaying the payload in different modules, interacting with CRUD functionality defined in the application.
+You'll start by setting up [JSON Server, which is a fake REST server](https://scotch.io/tutorials/json-server-as-a-fake-rest-api-in-frontend-development), next you'll set up an Oracle JET application that connects to it and displays its payload, and finally you add functionality for interacting with CRUD functionality defined in the application.

 **Tip:** Go here to follow a free three week MOOC about Oracle JET: [oracle.com/goto/jet](https://www.oracle.com/goto/jet).